Silvanus P. Thompson: Literary works

 Thompson wrote many books of a technical nature particularly Elementary Lessons in Electricity & Magnetism (1881), Dynamo-electric Machinery (1884) and the classic Calculus Made Easy which was first published in 1910, and is still in print.

 Thompson had many interests including painting, literature, the history of science, and working in his greenhouse.
 He wrote biographies of Michael Faraday and Lord Kelvin.
 He also wrote about William Gilbert, the Elizabethan physician, and produced an edition of Gilbert's De Magnete at the Chiswick Press in 1900.
 In 1912, Thompson published the first English translation of Treatise on Light by Christiaan Huygens.

 His scientific library of historical and working books is preserved at the Institution of Electrical Engineers and is a wonderful collection (he was President of the IEE).
 It includes many classic books on electricity, magnetism and optics.
 The collection consists of 900 rare books and 2500 nineteenth and early twentieth century titles, with approximately 200 autograph letters.

 Editions

 Lectures

+Thompson lectured at the Royal Institution giving the Christmas lectures in 1896 on Light, Visible and Invisible with an account of Röntgen Light.

 In 1910 Thompson was invited to deliver the Royal Institution Christmas Lecture on Sound: Musical and Non-Musical.